dustinpfister/blog_posts/_posts/nodejs-buffer-fill.md

 ---
-title: Buffer fill in nodejs
+title: Buffer fill method and filling buffers completely in nodejs
 date: 2019-07-11 18:07:00
 tags: [js,node.js,heroku]
 layout: post
 categories: node.js
 id: 503
-updated: 2019-07-19 21:17:01
+updated: 2019-11-20 10:08:17
-version: 1.14
+version: 1.15
 ---

 Todays post will be a few quick examples on the [buffer fill](https://nodejs.org/api/buffer.html#buffer_buf_fill_value_offset_end_encoding) method in nodejs.
-The buffer fill method can be used to fill a buffer with a pattern.
+The buffer fill method can be used to fill a buffer with a data pattern, so it similar to buffer write but is not a replacement for it, in fact that method is a more robust alternative to buffer fill.
+The buffer fill method is just a convenience method for something that can be done with buffer write that can be used to write to a buffer in general, rather than just filling a buffer with a pattern.

 There is also other methods like the buffer write method also that might be more appropriate when it comes to just writing data to a certain location and length of a buffer.
 So this post will be mostly on the buffer fill method, but also on filling a buffer with data in general, so lets get to some examples.

 <!-- more -->